krylenger/kottans-frontend/README.md

 Today I've started my first study project - pop-up menu, developed using only html and css.
 I've already did layout part and toggle state.
 Writing it without JS was a little bit challenging but definitly improved my CSS skill.

+# 19 October 2020

+Today I didn't have that much to code but anyway dedicated some time and almost finished my pop-up menu project.
+It's approximately 90% done.
+Just some polishing work and moving forward.
+Today I've reviwed so much stuff!
+And learn new as well.
+I'm pretty excited about this exercise!